Jagame Thandhiram: Themes

 Karthik Subbaraj revealed in an interview that Jagame Thandhiram, apart from being a gangster film, explores the themes of xenophobia, cultural shifts, and also what the meaning of 'home' is to different people.
 He added the film "started off as a gangster story initially, where two explosive personalities face off against each other; one from the Western world and one from Madurai.
 After that, the script demanded we go to a foreign land and shoot there; we didn't travel to London just for the sake of fancy locations.
 The themes explored in the film are very, very real and something that is very relevant and happening to all of us right now.
 Most of us... we're all lucky to say that this is the land we belong to, and this is our home country.
 But there is a different world, where it is tough for many people to even identify what their idea of 'home' is, where they come from and most importantly, where they belong."

 In a live conversation with his fans through Twitter Spaces, Dhanush said that the character Suruli will have "shades of Rajinikanth's mannerisms in the film"; Dhanush, though a fan of Rajinikanth, avoided imitating the actor's mannerisms in his early films, but Karthik said "Let Rajini be there" for this film.
-The film further deals with the conflict between the Sri Lankan government and the Liberation Tigers of Tamil Eelam, which led to Sri Lankan civil war, and sufferings of the Eelam Tamils as refugees and immigrants, as Karthik stated that it is about "man-made boundaries and whether homes unite or separate".
+The film further deals with the conflict between the Government of Sri Lanka and the Liberation Tigers of Tamil Eelam; Karthik stated that it is about "man-made boundaries and whether homes unite or separate".

-Speaking about the film's script, Subbaraj, in an interview to LetsOTT, stated, "Gangster films have more scope" for unpredictability.
+Speaking about the film's script, Karthik, in an interview to LetsOTT, stated, "Gangster films have more scope" for unpredictability.
 He added that films such as The Godfather (1972) and Scarface (1980) are not only about violence, but also the emotions they carry.
 While the former is about legacy, the latter is about "brother-sister sentiment" and Karthik believed that "a strong emotion connected with any story has more scope to connect with the audiences".